The 3 Best Stretches for Basketball

 Muscles used in Basketball

 All the muscles in the body play an important role in a game of basketball.
-Running, jumping and pivoting involve muscles throughout the trunk, legs and feet.
+Running, jumping, and pivoting involve muscles throughout the trunk, legs and feet.
 The quadriceps and hamstring muscles play a crucial role in these activities, as well as the abdominals, calf and gluteus muscles.

 Passing, throwing and shooting in basketball involves the upper body muscles, such as the rotator cuff muscles, coracobrachialis, latissimus dorsi, biceps brachii, brachioradialis and triceps brachii.